-This is a mildly strenuous walk, but most people of fair fitness should manage fine, expect it to take 3 or 4 hours depending on pace (and frequency of tea breaks!).
+This is a mildly strenuous walk, but most people of fair fitness should manage fine.
+Expect it to take 3 or 4 hours depending on pace (and frequency of tea breaks!).
 There are several steep climbs and some rough terrain.
 This is an excellent walk because not only is it a good workout, the views are stunning and there is some great scrambling to avail of if you are that way inclined.
 Slieve Binnian is a playground for this sort of thing because of its large rock outcrops on top.
-This is another a reason why this walk is my favourite and ready yourself for some excellent photo opportunities.
+This is another reason why this walk is my favourite – ready yourself for some excellent photo opportunities.

-This is my favourite place to walk in the Mournes or should I say my special place.
-The Annalong valley truly is the heart of the Mournes where my fondest memories are.
+This is my favourite place to walk in the Mournes, or should I say my special place.
+The Annalong Valley truly is the heart of the Mournes where my fondest memories are.
 My earliest memory of the Mournes is climbing Binnian for the first time with my Dad aged 7.
-My Dad is a professional photographer, adventurer and true outdoor man, going up the mountains most weekends with him in my childhood with my sister has had a massive influence on my love of the outdoors.
+My Dad is a professional photographer, adventurer and true outdoors man.
+Going up the mountains most weekends with him in my childhood with my sister has had a massive influence on my love of the outdoors.

-On front of you as you carry down the hill are several basalt outcrops named the back castles, these can also be climbed and scrambled up (with care).
+In front of you as you carry down the hill are several basalt outcrops named the back castles – these can also be climbed and scrambled up (with care).
 Beyond these you will see next landmark, the massive rock outcrop of the north tor.
 Carry on along the path below the castles until you reach a wall – there is a gap on this to the right.

-From here you can carry on up to the North Tor of Slieve Binnian, there is a clear well walked path.
+From here you can carry on up to the North Tor of Slieve Binnian, there is a clear well-walked path.
 Believe it or not the Tor can be climbed easily, particularly the large bulky outcrop seen from the approach can be simply be climbed from a path just behind it.
 There is a good lunch spot here which is sheltered below the rock.
-Follow the patch down the hill, keeping the Ben Crom reservoir to the left, you will see Slieve Lamagan, a hulking, rocky mass on front of you.
+Follow the path down the hill, keeping the Ben Crom reservoir to the left – you will see Slieve Lamagan, a hulking, rocky mass on front of you.
 It can be added on to this walk but we won’t go there in this guide!
 It is a scramble down the hill from here along a rough rocky path but the views of the reservoir are stunning.

-See the attached you-tube link for some good footage of the potential climbing and highlights of the route (Guess who the Starring role is!)
+Check out this YouTube link for some good footage of the potential climbing and highlights of the route (guess who the Starring role is!).
 Credit to my Dad Jim Kerr for this at Skytask Aerial Imaging.